Yash0605/DSA/Practice/Graphs/Is Graph Bipartite/readme.md

 1)**Node has not been visited**.
 In this case we can mark the node with a color different than the neighbor node. i.e If neighbor node had color 1 we will color this as 2.

 2)**Node has been visited**.
 In this case we need to check if the node has a different color than the neighbor node. i.e If neighbor node had color 1 it should have 2.
 If both the nodes have same color then this cannot be a bipartite graph, return False

+## `Prac 2`:

+Was able to come up with the logic where we can have a visitedNodes list which we can initialize with a -1 to mark them as unvisited and use 0 and 1 to toggle the logic.
+Missed on the conditions of how to check the colors and when to return False.
+This cand be done is single pass => but was not sure while implementing if needs to be done is single pass or update the colors first and then check if bipartite or not